 Her PhD research explores metals within seagrass beds, with a particular focus on how metals are concentrated in the sediment.
 Noni is also a Teaching Assistant for 91107 The Biosphere, 91159 Environmental Remediation, 91154 Ecology, and 91123 Biocomplexity.

 Luke Niven (BSc)

 Honours Candidate – 2017

-Luke Niven is an Honours Research student exploring the heavy metal uptake dynamics of Lantana camara L. across urban and rural Australian landscapes.
-His work explores site-specific attributes of one of Australia’s worst Weeds of National Significance, across a wide range of surface soil conditions.
+Luke Niven’s Honours Research explored the heavy metal uptake dynamics of Lantana camara L. – one of Australia’s worst Weeds of National Significance.
+His work linked site-specific soil attributes with plat tissue concentrations across a wide range of habitat conditions.